wambua-iv/my-learning-notes/Golang/Go bits and bytes.md

 }
 /// in this version the for range function works on a copy of the data
 ```

+The [range] expression is evaluated on the first iteration, any updates to the expression value does not modify the number of iterations

 evaluation of the range operator is done at the beginning of the loop
 	-> During the iteration the value of the loop is not re-evaluated.